 The BBC follows its critically successful adaptation of Bram Stokers’ Dracula in the days after Christmas 2019 with an ambitious new version of Black Narcissus.
 Gareth Smith takes a look for Wales Arts Review.

 Rumer Godden’s novel Black Narcissus (1939) has long been eclipsed by the award-winning film adaptation in 1947, directed by Michael Powell with a script by his long-time creative partner Emeric Pressburger.
+Similarly, with Bram Stokers’ Dracula, the BBC ambitiously brought this project on.
 For viewers unfamiliar with either, the BBC’s new version will likely seem a vaguely spooky period drama with capable performances from familiar faces.
 For those acquainted with the source text or its first adaptation, however, it is impossible not to continually question what exactly this retelling can offer.

 The novel focuses on a group of nuns, headed by Sister Clodagh, who open a convent on a remote mountain top in the Himalayas.
 The atmosphere of their new home, a former palace for a harem, produces a strange effect on the Sisters, who find themselves both disorientated and seduced by it.
 The 1947 film is best remembered for its cinematography, expertly using matte paintings to create vivid scenery, and for its effective exploration of repressed sexuality, religious mania and existential angst.
 It is also a film with several glaring problematic elements, including the casting of white actors to play Asian characters.

-Black Narcissus continues on BBC One and is available for catch-up on the BBC iPlayer.
+The Adaptation of both Rumer Godden‘s Black Narcissus and Bram Stokers‘ Dracula is available for catch-up on the BBC iPlayer.